martenframework/marten/docs/docs/models-and-databases/reference/query-set.md

 ### `all`

-Allows to retrieve all the records of a specific model. `#all` can be used as a class method from any model class, or it can be used as an instance method from any query set object.
+Allows retrieving all the records of a specific model. `#all` can be used as a class method from any model class, or it can be used as an instance method from any query set object.
 In this last case, calling `#all` returns a copy of the current query set.

 For example: